tayloraswift/swift-unidoc/Guides/docs.docc/Quickstart.md

 Congratulations!
 You have successfully set up a local Unidoc server and previewed some documentation for a local project.

+>   Warning:
+>   At the time of writing, there is a [Swift compiler bug](https://github.com/swiftlang/swift/issues/68767) that prevents `swift symbolgraph-extract` from emitting symbol data for Swift NIO on macOS.

 ## Differences between DocC and Unidoc